emilie-zhu/Birthday-Page/README.md

   <a href="#sparkles-features">Features</a> &#xa0; | &#xa0;
   <a href="#rocket-technologies">Technologies</a> &#xa0; | &#xa0;
   <a href="#white_check_mark-requirements">Requirements</a> &#xa0; | &#xa0;
-  <a href="#checkered_flag-starting">Starting</a>
+  <a href="#checkered_flag-starting">Starting</a> &#xa0; | &#xa0;
+  <a href="#link-pages">Pages</a>
 </p>

 ---

 ## :dart: About ##

-This is a **personal Birthday Page project** I made for my honey ❤️.
+This is a **personal Birthday Page project** I created for my honey ❤️.
-The project is organized so that **each year has its own folder**, containing an HTML page with music, animations, and interactive features for that year’s birthday.
+The project is structured so that **each year has its own folder**, containing an independent HTML page with music, animations, and interactive features.

 **Goals:**
-- Create a fun and loving interactive birthday surprise 🎉
+- Create a fun, emotional, and interactive birthday surprise 🎉
-- Each year’s page has its own **unique cake animation, buttons, and music** 🎂🎵
+- Each year has its **own unique cake animation, buttons, and background music** 🎂🎵
-- Simple, self-contained HTML/JS/CSS pages that work on desktop and mobile 💻📱
+- Keep everything simple and self-contained using only HTML, CSS, and JavaScript 💻📱

 ---

 ## :sparkles: Features ##

 - Animated SVG cake that **builds layer by layer** 🏗️
-- Interactive buttons: “like ❤️” / “dislike 😢”
+- Interactive buttons: “Like ❤️” / “Dislike 😢”
-- Candle flames animation 🔥
+- Candle flame animations 🔥
-- Fireworks effect 🎆
+- Fireworks effects 🎆
 - Floating hearts animation ❤️
-- Personalized birthday wishes with emojis 💌
+- Personalized birthday messages with emojis 💌
-- Music playback for each page 🎵
+- Background music for each page 🎵

 ---